 - Contracts for publicly funded work (Lexcel and SQM)

 - Additional marketing opportunities

 - Increased performance and profitability

-Whilst all of the quality schemes require firms to have risk management and compliance systems, policies and procedures in place, none of them address all the requirements of the SRA Handbook.
-When we work with a firm to achieve or retain membership/accreditation to one of the quality schemes, we ensure that the systems, policies and procedures we develop for the firm also meet the requirements of the Handbook.
+Whilst all of the quality schemes require firms to have risk management and compliance systems, policies and procedures in place, none of them address all the requirements of the SRA Standards and Regulations.
+When we work with a firm to achieve or retain membership/accreditation to one of the quality schemes, we ensure that the systems, policies and procedures we develop for the firm also meet the requirements of the Standards and Regulations.
 Similarly, we have worked with a number of firms where we have first put in place effective compliance systems, policies and procedures and then built on these by adding the relevant practice management tools and procedures necessary for a successful application.
-Preparation for a quality scheme application can also take place at the same time as ensuring compliance with the SRA Handbook.
+Preparation for a quality scheme application can also take place at the same time as ensuring compliance with the SRA Standards and Regulations.